 After successful completion of the oral exam, you will be scheduled for the written exam in the following categories based on the type of guiding you intend to do.
 A minimum score of 70 is required to pass each classification.
 A candidate must take a written exam for each classification desired.
 Keeping in mind this is only an overview of potential questions.

-Recreation – Safety, Map & Compass, GPS, Canoeing, Recreation, Watercraft, Snowmobile Laws & Regulations, Related equipment, Wildlife facts & Camping.
+Recreation – Safety, Map & Compass, GPS, Canoeing, Recreation, Watercraft, Snowmobile and ATV Laws & Regulations, Related equipment, Wildlife facts & Camping.

-Fishing – Safety, Map & Compass, GPS, Fishing regulations, Bag limits, Watercraft, Snowmobile Laws & Regulations, Fishing Equipment, Fish habitat and Aquatic vegetation, Wildlife facts & Camping.
+Fishing – Safety, Map & Compass, GPS, Fishing regulations, Bag limits, Watercraft, Snowmobile and ATV Laws & Regulations, Fishing Equipment, Fish habitat and Aquatic vegetation, Wildlife facts & Camping.

-Hunting – Safety, Map & Compass, GPS, Mammal habitat, Firearms, Hunting regulations, Hunting equipment, Trapping regulations, Watercraft, Snowmobile Laws & Regulations, bag limits, Wildlife facts and Camping
+Hunting – Safety, Map & Compass, GPS, Mammal habitat, Firearms, Hunting regulations, Hunting equipment, Trapping regulations, Watercraft, Snowmobile and ATV Laws & Regulations, bag limits, Wildlife facts and Camping

 Your personal experiences and acquired knowledge in the woods and waters are essential in the preparation for becoming a Maine Guide.

 Books, brochures, videos, and various other resources exist that will assist you in preparation for the Maine Guide exam.
 Although there are too many to mention, we can suggest a few publications and other materials that may be of some benefit to you:

 - Peterson Field Guides